 Pomegranate juice: You will need pure pomegranate juice for this cocktail.
 Often times, pomegranate juice will have additives & added sugar, so be sure the pomegranate juice you buy says 100% pomegranate.
 You only need 1 ounce of pomegranate juice.

 Aperol: For this pomegranate spritz, you need 3 ounces aperol.
-You can find aperol at most grocery stores.
+You can find aperol at most grocery stores or liquor stores.